First He Played Soldier. Now, Gary Sinise Gives Back to Them

 Sinise knows not everybody can found charitable organizations or donate hundreds of thousands of dollars to a cause.
 But you don’t need to do those things to make a difference to America’s 20.4 million veterans or 1.3 million active duty members, he says.

-“I know that not everybody can get on an airplane and go over to a hospital in Germany or travel to war zones or do all the things that I’m doing,” he said. “[But] if everybody in every neighborhood, in every community, in every city, in every town and in every state took a little bit of responsibility to reach out to the military families say, ‘What do you need?
+“I know that not everybody can get on an airplane and go over to a hospital in Germany or travel to war zones or do all the things that I’m doing,” he said. “[But] if everybody in every neighborhood, in every community, in every city, in every town and in every state took a little bit of responsibility to reach out to the military families and say, ‘What do you need?
 What can I do to help you?’, the problems that veterans have [would be] minimized.”